kikugie/elytra-trims/README.md

 ## FAQ
 (Elytra Trims will be referred as ET)
-> I can't put trims/banner/dyes n the elytra!
+> I can't put trims/banner/dyes on the elytra!
 - If you're playing on a server, ET has to be installed there.
 On a paper/purpur/spigot or vanilla server you can use the datapack, but it will only work for trims.
   If you're playing in singleplayer, it means ET is not loaded.
 Look up on YouTube how to install mods.